simetnicbr/simet-ma/simet-api/API.md

 ## System-wide config

   <libdir>/simet/simet-ma.conf
+  <libdir>/simet/conf.d/*.conf
   <sysconfdir>/simet/simet-ma.conf

   $<VARIABLE> below refers to a variable set on the above files.
 The file follows the VARIABLE="contents with spaces" syntax, "" is optional when the shell would accept it without quotes.

-  First, the one in libdir is read.
-Then, the one in sysconfdir is read (*if* it exists, it is not required to be there).
+  First, the simet-ma.conf file in libdir is read.
+Then, any .conf files inside the conf.d directory are read, in locale order.
+Then, the one in sysconfdir is read if it exists.
 The last definition for each variable "wins".

   The config files are not to be modifiable by the same user that runs the SIMET suite (unless it is running as root, which is also not